NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Schematic.md

 # Part 1: Creating the Schematic in Eagle

 This tutorial will take you through the steps of creating a schematic, creating a board, creating new devices, and preparing the board for manufacturing.
 It's broken into four parts.

 We are going to design a PCB to with a light controlled by a button.

+The course style guidelines for schematics are in the "General Schematic Style Guidelines" section of https://github.com/NVSL/QuadClass-Resources/blob/master/labs/Building-The-Quadcopter-Schematic/README.md.
+Read and follow them.
+Eaglint will complain if you don't.

 You will need the `Lab01.lbr` file available in the lab starter repo.

 ## Making the Schematic

 Next, we will create the schematic for our circuit.
 This video walks through the process, and detailed instructions are below.

 Open up Eagle, and select File->New->Schematic.
 It will open up the schematic editor window: